Wenrh2004/KingYen-metaphor/README.md

 # KingYen-metaphor
 > My first project in memory of my loved one,
 > developed it with vue and nodejs,
 > it may be simple and childish but it is my first project.
+>
+> --King Yen
 ## metaphor-front-end

 ### Project setup